What is a hostel? What is hostel life like?

 Although the hostel concept has reached nearly every corner of the world, there are still many people who don’t know for certain how to explain what a hostel even is and a prejudice still exists for this style of accommodation.

-What happened was that the number of people who started to travel alone increased and with this came the necessity for individual reservation options, since in the past, even if you were alone, you probably had to pay for a private room, making it much more expensive to travel on your own.
+In the last few decades, the number of people who travel alone has increased dramatically.
+Naturally, this increase has created a larger demand for cost-efficient individual reservation options.
+In the past, even if were alone, you usually had to pay for a private room — making it much more expensive to travel on your own.

 What is a hostel?

 Hostels are hospitality businesses that have shared rooms and spaces.
-So you only pay for your bed and share the room with other people you don’t know.
+The meaning of a hostel is that you only pay for your bed, and share the rest of the room's space with other people you don’t know.

-Normally, they offer facilities like a fully equipped shared kitchen, laundry room, social area, etc. In addition, because it’s a more laid-back and collaborative environment, the hostel itself often hosts parties and organizes tours around the area with the guests.
-Most of the time, these tours are not just to well-known touristic points, but they also take you to more reserved places only known to the locals.
+Normally, hostels offer facilities such as fully-equipped shared kitchens and dining areas, laundry rooms, social gathering spaces, etc. Additionally, because the environment is much more laid-back and collaborative, the hostel itself often hosts parties and organizes tours around the area with guests.
+Most of the time, these tours are not just to well-known touristic points, but bring you to more off-the-beaten-track places only known to the locals.

-The cool thing here is that even if you are traveling alone, you will always be surrounded by people just like you.
+The cool thing here is that even if you are traveling alone, you have the opportunity to have a social experience.
+In a hostel setting, you will always be surrounded by people just like you.
 The environment is conducive to creating new friendships and the exchange of experiences and many laughs.

 Living in a hostel is an experience that makes you grow as a person.